-One of the learnings from complexity that I find particularly valuable in the workplace, is the need for a “requisite diversity” for a system to be resilient and able to evolve.
-Too little diversity limits the system’s adaptive capacity and too much diversity leads a loss of coherence.
+One of the learnings from complexity that I find particularly valuable in the workplace is the need for a “requisite diversity”.
+Too little diversity limits the system’s adaptive capacity and too much diversity leads to a loss of coherence.

-This is valuable insight, especially in countries like South Africa where diversity has become a loaded term that is usually associated with race and gender quotas and painful compliance processes.
-Complexity provides the science and rationale for diversity to be seen not a political or compliance problem to solve, but as a gift that enables the adaptive capacity required to thrive in this so-called VUCA world.
+The same is true inside our organisations when it comes to managing people.
+In countries like South Africa, diversity has become a loaded term.
+It is usually associated with race and gender quotas and painful compliance processes.
+Complexity provides the science and rationale for diversity to be seen not as a problem to be solved, but as a strategic asset that needs to be nurtured in order to enable organisational resilience and adaptive capacity.

 An analogy I often use to illustrate this is the contrast between a typical commercial farm, like a sheep farm and a protected area or national park, like South Africa’s Kruger National Park.
 When there is a disruption in the external environment, for example, a drought, the Kruger Park will probably survive, as it has done over many years.
 Not without significant loss or change, but because of the natural biodiversity in both plant and animal life we know there will be sufficient resilience to survive the shock.
 For example, if the grass disappears, some antelope species will be affected, but there are others who eat leaves from bushes and trees, that will not be as affected.
 Biodiversity ensures adaptive capacity and resilience in the face of disruption.
 On the other hand, a sheep farm, because of the homogeneity in animal and plant life, probably will not survive for very long.
 All the animals depend on similar food sources, and once depleted, the system has no adaptive capacity will not survive without outside intervention (e.g. buying food and trucking it in).
 In organisational terms, they will suffer a Kodak moment.